apostrophecms/apostrophe/packages/db-connect/docs/database.md

 **PostgreSQL (multi-schema mode, `multipostgres://`):** Each name must be a full virtual database name in the form `realdb-schema`, where `realdb` matches the physical database name from the connection URI.
 The schema name is everything after the **last** hyphen — this accommodates database names that themselves contain hyphens (e.g., `my-shared-db-tenant1` uses real database `my-shared-db` and schema `tenant1`).
 For example, if the URI is `multipostgres://localhost:5432/shareddb-tenant1`, then `db('shareddb-tenant2')` accesses the `tenant2` schema.
 Names that don't start with `realdb-` are rejected.
 Schemas are created automatically on first use.

-**SQLite:** Each name opens a separate `.db` file in the same directory as the original database file. `db('other')` opens `other.db` alongside the original file.
+**SQLite:** Each name opens a separate file in the same directory as the original database file, using the same extension.
+For example, if the original URI points to `data/myapp.sqlite`, then `db('other')` opens `data/other.sqlite`.
 This provides true separation — each named database has its own tables and data.

 ### client.close()